eosswedenorg/thalos-docs/docs/installation/index.md

 ### Compiling from source

-You will need golang version `1.26` or later to compile the source.
+You will need Go `1.26` or later to compile the source.

 #### Compile using make